-Ms. Bonnie M. Banks, Interim Chair 201 New School of Business Building
+Dr. Roderick Posey, Chair 201 New School of Business Building

-Voice: (256) 372-4777, Fax: (256) 372-5972, bonnie.banks@aamu.edu
+Voice: (256) 372-4777, Fax: (256) 372-5972, roderick.posey@aamu.edu

 The role of the accountant has been transformed in recent years.
 Technological advances have created an environment of rapid change, and in response, accounting has evolved in complexity.
 Accountants are more than financial historians who simply record and communicate financial data; they have become a critical part of management.
 Today's accountants are moving out of the corporate shadows to take center stage in their companies, handling greater responsibility and participating in broader business issues.
 The accounting profession is one of the most rapidly growing professions in the country.